yamakox/VenvCleaner/README.md

 ## How to Use

-The easiest way to run Venv Cleaner is with [uvx](https://docs.astral.sh/uv/guides/tools/):
+The easiest way to run Venv Cleaner is using [uvx](https://docs.astral.sh/uv/guides/tools/):

 ```bash
 uvx venvcleaner